pivotal/docs-tap/install-general.md

     ```
 ## <a id='update-cli'></a> Update the Tanzu CLI

-If you have an earlier version of the Tanzu CLI installed,
-do the following before you install the plugins.
+If you have an earlier version of the Tanzu CLI installed, do the following before you install the plugins.
 For instructions on installing plugins, see [Install the Tanzu CLI Plugins](#install-the-tanzu-cli-plugins) below.

+**Note:**

+ * If you have Tanzu CLI for Tanzu Kubernetes Grid v1.4, see [Install Tanzu CLI Plugins for TKG](install-tkg.md#install-tanzu-cli-plugins-2).

+ * If you have Tanzu CLI for Tanzu Community Editions, see [Install Tanzu CLI Plugins for TCE](install-tce.md#install-tanzu-cli-plugins-2).

 **Note:** `imagepullsecret` plugin is deprecated in tanzu-framework version v0.8.0 and replaced with `secret` plugin.